 - Keep away from heat (<52°C/125°F).
 Use only in an area with adequate ventilation.
 Keep cylinder valve closed when the product is not used.
 Gas may accumulate in confined areas.
 Rapidly evolving gas can cause burns similar to frostbite.
 Since the product is a gas, it will probably be inhaled rather than ingested.
 Consider first the preventive measures in case of inhalation.
-Valve protection caps must remain in place unless cylinder is secured with valve outlet or piped to usage point.
+Valve protection caps must remain in place unless the cylinder is secured with a valve outlet or piped to the usage point.
 Do not drag, slide or roll cylinders.
 Use a suitable hand truck for cylinder movement.
-Use a pressure regulator when connecting cylinder to lower pressure piping or systems.
-Do not heat cylinder by any means to increase the discharge rate of product from the cylinder.
-Use a check valve or trap in the discharge line to prevent hazardous back flow to the cylinder.
-Do not tamper with (valve) safety device.
+Use a pressure regulator when connecting the cylinder to lower pressure piping or systems.
+Do not heat the cylinder by any means to increase the discharge rate of product from the cylinder.
+Use a check valve or trap in the discharge line to prevent hazardous backflow to the cylinder.
+Do not tamper with (valve) safety devices.

 - CLOSE VALVE AFTER EACH USE AND WHEN EMPTY.

 - Balloons represent a possible choking hazard.
 Adult supervision is required.
 Keep uninflated balloons away from children.
 Discard broken balloons immediately.

-- Do not place nozzle in mouth or nose for any reason.
+- Do not place the nozzle in the mouth or nose for any reason.
 Doing so can damage lungs and other body parts, which can result in serious personal injury or death.

 - Never expose helium cylinders to direct heat, fire, or mistreatment.
 Exposure to such conditions may result in the rupture of the cylinder, resulting in serious personal injury or death.

 In case of Inhalation, conscious persons should be assisted to an uncontaminated area to inhale fresh air.
-The person should be kept warmed and calm.
+The person should be kept warm and calm.
 Quick removal from the contaminated area is most important.
 Unconscious persons should be moved to an uncontaminated area, given assisted resuscitation and supplemental oxygen.
 Further treatment should be symptomatic and supportive.
 CONTACT A PHYSICIAN.
 Call 911.
 For supplemental support in case of emergency please call your helium supplier.